ariabuckles/simple-markdown/README.md

 `/^$|\n *$/` to ensure that lists only match at the beginning of a new line.

-`match` should return an object, array, or array-like object, which we'll call `capture`, where `capture[0]` is the full matched source, and any other fields can be used in the rule's `parse` function.
+If this rule matches, `match` should return an object, array, or array-like object, which we'll call `capture`, where `capture[0]` is the full matched source, and any other fields can be used in the rule's `parse` function.
 The return value from `Regexp.prototype.exec` fits this requirement, and the common use case is to return the result of `someRegex.exec(source)`.

+If this rule does not match, `match` should return null.

 NOTE: If you are using regexes in your match function, your regex should always begin with `^`.
 Regexes without leading `^`s can